zzhangjii/learning-library/ApplicationIntegration-labguide.md

     uses to access your ATP database.
 You’ll use it soon to access the ATP database from SQL Developer.

-## Configure SQL Developer Database Access:
+## Configure SQL Developer Database Access

 9. Establish access to your ATP database from your SQL Developer: